PixelWeatherProject/pwmp-stack/README.md

 - [PWMP Client library](pwmp-client/)

 # Protocol description
 PWMP allows nodes to communicate with the database in a fast and type-safe way.
-It works in a similar way as MQTT, by utilizing "messages" between the client and the server, but doesn't use a publish-subscribe model, instead just a simple client-server send/receive.
+It uses *messages* to exchange information.
+The server is responsible for handling these messages and communicating with the database.
+The client library is used to create and send messages to the server.

+A more in-depth description of the protocol can be found [here](pwmp-types/README.md).

 READMEs can be found in each crate separately.